OceanOutcomes/ocean-outcomes/who-we-are/join-our-team/index.md

 <a href="https://apply.workable.com/ocean-outcomes/j/27A6068681/" target="_blank">**Asia Fisheries Coordinator/Manager**</a>

-Reporting to and working closely with the Taiwan Fisheries Senior Manager, the Asia Fisheries Coordinator/Manager (dependent on experience) is a dedicated full-time contract position that will play a key role in advancing O2’s sustainable seafood projects in Taiwan and the larger east Asia region, now and into the future.
+Reporting to and working closely with the Taiwan Fisheries Senior Manager, the Asia Fisheries Coordinator/Manager (dependent on experience) is a dedicated full-time contract position that will play a key role in advancing O2’s sustainable seafood projects in Taiwan and the larger East Asian region, now and into the future.

 Candidate must be based in Taiwan, fluent in English and Mandarin, and able to travel extensively both domestically and internationally.
 Please apply using this link: https://apply.workable.com/ocean-outcomes/j/27A6068681/.
 If you have any questions, please reach out to Taiwan Fisheries Senior Manager, Ho-Tu Chiang, at hotu@oceanoutcomes.org.